h4xryu/h4xryu/README.md

 <!-- About Section -->
  # About me
- Majoring in Infomation & Communication Engr.
+ Majored in Infomation & Communication Engr.
+ Currently I'm in master's course of Computer Science

 <p>